 In addition to Michigan’s status as a large market, the state could create a domino effect in the Midwest, said Kris Krane, president and co-founder of 4Front Ventures, a multistate cannabis operator.

 “(This) should pave the way for other states to follow suit, likely starting with Illinois through the state Legislature as soon as next year,” Krane wrote in an email to MJBizDaily.

 2. Federal reform efforts may get a boost, boding well for business

 The House flipping and “the success of more ballot initiatives makes a (federal marijuana) deal all that more possible, though it really depends on what President Trump wants,” Douglas Berman, an Ohio State University law professor, wrote in an email to MJBizDaily.

 According to Rob Kampia, executive director of the Marijuana Leadership Campaign, the cannabis lobbying community needs to agree on what it wants:

-- A comprehensive bill protecting all state-legal marijuana business such as the States Act?
+- A comprehensive bill protecting all state-legal marijuana business such as the STATES (Strengthening the Tenth Amendment Through Entrusting States) Act?

 - Legislation that legalizes medical marijuana?

 - Or stand-alone bills that address such vexing issues as taxation and banking?